Skip to main content

 2. Set the battery on a solid surface with the side with the fuse covers facing upward.

 Do not touch the "+" and "-" terminal contacts on the bottom of the battery.
 Keep the terminal contacts clear of debris, and do not drop or damage the battery.
-If the battery is damaged, discontinue use and contact Rad Power Bikes Product Support immediately.
+If the battery is damaged, discontinue use and contact Rad Power Bikes product support immediately.
 Never open the battery housing, which will void the warranty and can result in battery damage.
 It can also expose you to caustic substances and electrical shock or it could create a fire hazard, which can lead to serious injury or death.

 1. Identify the fuse that needs to be removed.
 The fuse rating is stamped into the battery housing just below the fuse cover.
 The 40A fuse is on the left and the 5A fuse (or 10A fuse) is on the right.